Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 10210 - Imperial Flagship

 The reign of the Skull Eye's Schooner as the largest ever Lego pirate ship finally came to an end in 2010 with the release of the second generation imperial flagship.
 The first three-mast Lego ship, this set sports ten cannons and nine minifigs.
 For the first time, there is a captain's daughter and two decks!

 Original Price: $49.99

-While criticized to be too small for a flagship, this set is well balanced.
-It comes with three minifigs, a ships wheel, anchor, rudder and a treasure chest.
-It is the only ship to feature a white hull which makes it stand out nicely against the over vessels.
+While criticized to be too small for a flagship, this set is well-balanced.
+It comes with three minifigs, a ship's wheel, anchor, rudder, and a treasure chest.
+It is the only ship to feature a white hull, which makes it stand out nicely against the other vessels.
 It was re-released in 2001 as part of the legends collection.